Git Quick Start Guide

 $ git log

-// Checkout files from historical versions to the current version
+// Check out a file from a historical version to the current version

 $ git checkout historical_version_number ${filename}